Developer story

 Yorinobu Takamatsu Technology Center Director

-After graduating from Waseda Graduate School, he engaged in research and development of polymer technology at 3M Japan Co., Ltd. and held the position of Senior Specialist (Technical Ladder).
-Engaged in research and development of molecular design and polymerization technology for adhesives and adhesives, mainly based on acrylic polymers, and application to manufacturing technology.
-He has filed 108 patent applications in Japan (54 international applications), obtained 43 patents, launched various products, and contributed to annual sales of approximately 20 billion yen.
-Joined TBM in 2021.
-At the Technology Center, which is the core of TBM's technology, he is involved in all material development work, including developing compound materials suitable for various uses for LIMEX and CircleX, adding functionality, and developing new products.
+After graduating from Waseda University's Graduate School, he joined 3M Japan Ltd., where he engaged in research and development of polymer technology and held the position of Senior Specialist (Technical Ladder).
+His work focused on the molecular design and polymerization technology of acrylic-based adhesives and pressure-sensitive adhesives, as well as their application to manufacturing technologies.
+They filed 108 domestic patent applications (including 54 international applications), obtained 43 patents, and contributed to launching various products, generating approximately 20 billion yen in annual sales.
+In 2021, they joined TBM.
+At the core of TBM’s technological foundation, the Technology Center, he have been involved in a wide range of material development tasks, including developing compound materials suitable for various applications of LIMEX and CirculeX, adding functional properties, and creating new products.

 Development of next-generation LIMEX that brings together technical know-how